swisscom/dopc/README.md

   process (which is the case with Delayed::Job) since the log is set globally.
   In future this may require to set individual log objects for each DOPv/DOPi run.
+* Encoding of run_for_nodes parameter as YAML dump of an OpenStruct is ugly.
+  Expand parameters and document?

 ## Todo